SasView/sasmodels/doc/guide/plugin.rst

         to test for finite and not NaN. erf, erfc, tgamma, lgamma:  **do not use**
         Special functions that should be part of the standard, but are missing or inaccurate on some platforms.
-Use sas_erf, sas_erfc and sas_gamma instead (see below).
-Note: lgamma(x) has not yet been tested.
+Use sas_erf, sas_erfc, sas_gamma and sas_lgamma instead (see below).

 Some non-standard constants and functions are also provided: